Physical Address

 n = 2k.

 However, which even integer is n?
 It could be 2, or it could be 4, or 788, or 5667454, or even -100918.
 We don’t know because n is arbitrarily chosen.
 All we know is that n is double some other other integer k.
-The integer k may be even, or it may be odd, but all we know is that it is in fact some integer.
+The integer k may be even, or it may be odd, but all we know is that k is some integer.

 When doing any manipulation on k, anything that works for all integers is valid.